seankcn/CSimplementations/README.md

 # Simplementations
-Simple sample implementations of important CS concepts for future reference
+Simple sample implementations of concepts for future reference